-- a child or young person has been, or is at risk of, being abused or neglected
+- A child or young person has been harmed; or

 The Child Abuse Report Line is the central point of all notifications of child abuse and will identify if a notification is a care concern.
 All care concerns are sent to the DCP Care Concern Management Unit for an assessment based on the available information.
 Those concerns requiring an urgent response, especially outside of business hours, will be forwarded by CARL staff to appropriate areas such as SA Police, Child Protection Services and the Crisis Response Unit for an immediate response.